- Pathogenesis of sexual human immunodeficiency virus (HIV) transmission

 - Effects of progestin-containing contraceptives on HIV risk

-- Discovering mucosal biomarkers of premature birth
+- Discovering biomarkers of placental disease and premature birth

 - Impact of opioid use on regulatory RNA molecules in human semen